Perspective | Kelly Loeffler chose pandering over principle, and WNBA players won’t forget

 So in going after the entire league to try to win an election, Loeffler also spat in the face of McCoughtry, a player she knows well, a player who had supported her unconditionally.

 “I’m actually shocked by her actions,” McCoughtry told the Journal-Constitution.
-“Sometimes you gotta play the political game, and I get it.
+“Sometimes you got to play the political game, and I get it.
 But don’t mess with us in this political game.”

 Loyalty is always the target of betrayal.